Giopav/VanillaChat/README.md

 ![image](https://user-images.githubusercontent.com/43653262/197390538-516f5745-ebf1-4ceb-b9ef-21062d92da66.png)

+If a string contains Legacy and MiniMessage tags, it will be treated as Legacy.

 As a side note, I use the *brilliantly* made [coolors.co](https://coolors.co/generate) website to generate color palettes, **strikingly beautiful**.

 [^1]: For legacy tags I mean parts of the string that start with & and are followed by any valid character[^2] (ex. &a, &7, &l, &r).